-Now accepting applications for Spring 2018 with assistantships available on a competitive basis!
+Now accepting applications for Spring 2019 and Fall 2019 with assistantships available on a competitive basis!

 This is an interdisciplinary graduate program providing training leading to either the Doctor of Philosophy (Ph.
 D) or Master of Science (MS) degrees in Molecular Biology, Microbiology and Biochemistry.